David Bruce Smith’s Grateful American® Foundation is dedicated to restoring enthusiasm in American history for kids, and adults.

 David Bruce Smith has a bachelor’s degree in American Literature from George Washington University, and a master’s in Journalism from New York University.
 During the past 20 years he has been a real estate executive and the editor-in-chief/publisher of Crystal City Magazine.

-He is the author of 11 books: “In Many Arenas,” • “13 Young Men,” • “Tennessee,” • “Three Miles From Providence,” • “Conversations with Papa Charlie,” • “Afternoon Tea with Mom,” • “Letters to My Children,” • “Building the Community,” • “Continuum,” • “Building My Life,” • and his most recent, “American Hero: John Marshall, Chief Justice of the United States.”
+He is the author of 13 books: “In Many Arenas,” “13 Young Men,” “Tennessee,” “Three Miles From Providence,” “Conversations with Papa Charlie,” “Afternoon Tea with Mom,” “Letters to My Children,” “Building the Community,” “Continuum,” “Building My Life,” “American Hero: John Marshall, Chief Justice of the United States” and his most recent, “Abigail & John.”

 His company David Bruce Smith Publications, specializes in creating, designing, and composing limited-edition books on a variety of subjects: authors, historic figures, artists, and leaders.
 Several are about the amazing life-story of real estate developer and philanthropist Charles E. Smith.
 David Bruce Smith Publications is committed to educating young children through books, literature, and historic sites.

 In 2015, Smith co-founded the Grateful American Book Prize with Dr. Bruce Cole, the former chairman of the National Endowment for the Humanities.
 The annual award honors a 7th to 9th grade level work culled from fiction, historical fiction, and non-fiction submissions.